usnistgov/dioptra/docs/source/user-guide/task_engine_doc.rst

 if a task plugin input is named "name", the long form must be used.
 The above example also shows the ``required`` key.
 Usage of this key is optional and defaults to true, i.e. all defined task plugin inputs are required by default.
+Long form must be used in order to define an input as optional.

 Task Outputs
 ~~~~~~~~~~~~